• Seit 1999 online

 Wild camping in Germany

-One may only “privately” camp on public land; a bivouac is acceptable without a tent for one night. | Photo: Tobias Krüger
+In Germany, you may “privately” camp on public land; a one-night bivouac without a tent is tolerated. | Photo: Tobias Krüger

 Camping wherever you like in Germany is illegal.
 As in Austria and Switzerland, you can spend a maximum of one night with a caravan in a serviced area.
-Otherwise, a one-night stay in camping vehicles, if not marked otherwise, is allowed on designated state parking areas.
+Otherwise, a one-night stay in camping vehicles, if not marked otherwise, is allowed in designated state parking areas.

 Wild camping in Switzerland and the rest of Europe